What Would a Clean Cruising Industry Look Like?

 4) Monitoring & Transparency: Publicly disclose your performance.

-(4.1) Install additional continuous monitoring equipment for monitoring air emissions, including but not limited to nitrogen oxides (NOx), sulfur oxides (SOx), particulate matter (nano, ultrafine, fine, and coarse), and CO2.
+(4.1) Install additional continuous monitoring equipment for monitoring air emissions, including but not limited to NOx, SOx, particulate matter (nano, ultrafine, fine, and coarse), and CO2.
 (4.2) Publicly report the data from all air emission and effluent discharge monitoring equipment, including the location and volume of discharges and all other data, in real time to a publicly available website.
-(4.3) Monitor sewage, graywater and other effluent discharges at the point of discharge, including but not limited to temperature (thermal pollution), PH, PAHs, BOD, turbidity, chlorine concentrations, and fecal coliforms.
+(4.3) Monitor sewage, graywater and other effluent discharges at the point of discharge, including but not limited to temperature (thermal pollution), PH, PAHs, BOD, turbidity, chlorine concentrations, heavy metals, ammonia, and fecal coliforms.
 (4.4) Make discharge, discharge location, and effluent data publicly available.
-(4.5) Support establishment of national government-funded programs to ensure that International Maritime Organization-certified, third party monitors are on board all vessels to monitor and enforce local and national environmental and public health regulations for all ports of call.
+(4.5) Support establishment of national government-funded programs to ensure that IMO-certified, third party monitors are on board all vessels to monitor and enforce local and national environmental and public health regulations for all ports of call.

 5) Environment & Biodiversity: Respect the integrity of vulnerable ecosystems and protected areas.